 But unlike previous editions, now besides the protagonist couple, we have three more plots that take place in this story.

-The new adventure goes beyond the seas, reaching America, in a troubled time that is the American Revolution, where we follow the journey of William Ransom, the adopted son of Lord John Gray.
+The new adventure goes beyond the seas, reaching America, in a troubled time that is the American Revolution, where we follow the journey of William Ransom, Lord's adopted son John Gray.
 Meanwhile, the author finally gives us a story of her own and full of dramas with Jamie's nephew, Ian Murray.
-To top it off, Brianna and Roger try to adapt to life in the 20th century.
+And to top it off, Brianna and Roger try to adapt to life in the 20th century.

 This is a dark book, as its cover shows, especially with the harsh winter, with Ian being confronted with the events of the previous book.
 Ian's story is intertwined with that of Jamie and Claire and the character becomes so captivating and alive, that a book of his own would undoubtedly be interesting.
 Still within this narrative, we have Jamie trying to return with his graphics, but as always, nothing is so simple in the life of the Frasers.